 Spa Management Degree Programs and Education Requirements

-Spa management students are generally required to complete an internship.
-They take general education classes as well as spa management classes in:
+At this level, students take general education classes as well as spa management classes in:

 - Customer relations